frdedynamics/ui-husky/README.md

 Here's a list of important files and their purposes:

-- `.env`: This is where you store environment variables that are intended to be used in the application.
+- `.env`: This is where you store environment variables in the application.
 This file contains the IP address of the PC/Robot running the WebSocket